toiletbril/toiletbril/readme.txt

 i am a goofball with experience mainly in C/C++, Rust, Javascript and Haskell.

-aside from programming, i am really keen on tea and chicory.
+aside from programming, i am really keen on acoustic music and extreme vocals, photography and epistemology.

-i really like talking to people, exploring low-level systems, collaborating on stupid projects and especially creating something new! feel free to reach out to meeee.
+i really enjoy talking to people, exploring novel systems, collaborating on stupid projects to understand the fundamentals. feel free to reach out to meeee!

 my discord: toiletbril